-- Do not touch the protective window with bare hands. - Regularly check the condition of the protective window.
-The protective window can be cleaned or replaced in case of heavy, non-removable contamination (see chapter 15 "Maintenance and service" on page 80). - Only operate the device with a clean protective window.
+- Do not touch the protective window. - Regularly check the condition of the protective window.
+The protective window can be cleaned or replaced in case of heavy, non-removable contamination (see chapter 15 "Maintenance and service" on page 82). - Only operate the device with a clean protective window.